znikolovski/L738/README.md

 ### Objective

-1. What is Server Side Rendering or SSR?
+1. What is Server Side Rendering?
 2. Why use Server Side Rendering?
-3. Understand two approaches for using SSR with AEM SPA Editor
+3. Understand the two candidate SSR architectures and their trade-off

 ### Lesson Context